dcos/dcos-docs/1.8/usage/deployments/index.md

 menu_order: 5
 ---

-Every change in the definition of applications or group in DC/OS is performed as a Marathon deployment.
+Every change in the definition of applications or groups in DC/OS is performed as a Marathon deployment.
 A [deployment](/1.8/usage/marathon/rest-api/#!/deployments/V2Deployments) is a set of actions, including:

 - Start
 - Stop